The current members are:

 Professor Sarah Legge

 Professor Sarah Legge was appointed to the Committee in October 2012.
-She is Professor of Wildlife Conservation at the Australian National University, Professorial University Fellow at Charles Darwin University, and Principle Research Fellow at the University of Queensland.
-She is a Deputy Director of the NESP Threatened Species Recovery Hub.
+She is Professor of Wildlife Conservation at the Australian National University, Professorial University Fellow at Charles Darwin University, and Principal Research Fellow at the University of Queensland.

 Sarah is a wildlife ecologist with 30 years of research and conservation management experience.
 She worked originally in behavioural and evolutionary ecology (evolution of sociality, mating systems, sex allocation, siblicide, intra-tropical migration).
-Over the past 15 or so years, her research has aimed to improve our understanding of the impacts of threats (especially fire and feral animals) on threatened and declining species, and to develop ways to address those threats at landscape scales.
-Sarah developed a regional fire management project that won the WA State Environment Award, and she was awarded the Serventy Medal by Birdlife Australia for her contribution to ornithological research.
+Over the past 20 or so years, her research has aimed to improve our understanding of the impacts of threats (especially fire and feral animals) on threatened and declining species, and to develop ways to address those threats.
 She worked in the non-profit conservation sector for over a decade, with a focus on the on-ground delivery of conservation management and research.
+Sarah developed a regional fire management project that won the WA State Environment Award, and she was awarded the Serventy Medal by Birdlife Australia for her contribution to ornithological research, and a Distinguished Service Award by the International Society for Conservation Biology.

-Sarah is a member of several advisory committees for conservation organisations or projects, including the Christmas Island Cat Eradication Project Advisory Committee, the Purnululu World Heritage Area Advisory Committee, Birdlife Australia’s Threatened Species Committee, and Bush Heritage Australia’s Science and Conservation Committee.
-She also sits on the Australian Government’s Feral Cat Taskforce.
+Sarah is a member of several advisory committees for conservation organisations or projects, including the Christmas Island Cat Eradication Project Advisory Committee, the Purnululu World Heritage Area Advisory Committee, Birdlife Australia’s Threatened Species Committee, the Wild Deserts Advisory Committee, and Accounting for Nature Standards and Accreditation Committee.
+She also sits on the Australian Government’s Feral Cat Taskforce and was a member of the Australian Government’s Expert Panel for Wildlife and Threatened Species Bushfire Recovery, during and after the 2019-20 megafires.
+Sarah has published over 200 scientific papers and book chapters, and four books, two of which won Whitley Awards.

 Dr Rhonda Butcher (Vic)